 Adjustable Beds Explained

 Adjustable beds were once associated primarily with hospitals and medical settings.
 Today, they've become a mainstream choice for homeowners seeking better sleep, improved comfort, and more functional bedroom design.
-As sleep science continues to evolve, adjustable beds are increasingly recognized as a practical solution for people with diverse comfort needs, health considerations, and modern living spaces.
+For a full feature-by-feature buying guide, see our adjustable bed buying guide.

 What Is an Adjustable Bed?